The Mental Health of Customer Service Agents - the insights from our report

 Managing spikes in ticket volume can help employees feel better

-We all know the feeling of arriving into work and knowing that today will be a tougher day than normal.
+We all know the feeling of arriving into work and knowing that today will be a tougher day than normal, especially in a customer service job.
 For agents, that feeling can set in as soon as they see the number of tickets outstanding for the day, or what their allocation is.

 There needs to be a balance of quality and quantity of work

-While agents were generally not a fan of targets in terms of ticket numbers, one thing that was clear was that agents preferred to have to deal with fewer, more complex tickets, than lots of repetitive tickets.
+While customer service professionals were generally not a fan of targets in terms of ticket numbers, one thing that was clear was that they preferred to have to deal with fewer, more complex tickets, than lots of repetitive tickets.

 We sometimes hear from leaders in the contact center space that agents like to start their day by getting a few easy tickets out of the way as a warm up.
 That may be true for some, but for a brand this is an expensive way to handle an “easy” ticket.